tomisi/Stock_tracker/README.md

 README.md: Documentation file (this document).
 Setup
 Prerequisites
-Before running the Stock Tracker application, ensure you have the following:
+Before running the Stock Tracker application, ensure you have the following prerequisites:

 Python 3.x installed on your system.
 An Alpha Vantage API key (replace "YOUR_ALPHA_VANTAGE_API_KEY" in the code with your actual API key).